Kraft issues voluntary recall of some American Singles cheese product

-NEW YORK Kraft Foods Group Inc KRFT.O said on Friday it is voluntarily recalling 7,691 cases of some varieties of its Kraft American Singles as a precautionary measure after a supplier failed to store an ingredient correctly.
+NEW YORK Aug 29 Kraft Foods Group Inc said on Friday it is voluntarily recalling 7,691 cases of some varieties of its Kraft American Singles as a precautionary measure after a supplier failed to store an ingredient correctly.

 The Northfield, Illinois-based company said the recall affects four varieties of Kraft American Singles Pasteurized Prepared Cheese Product.
 The recall is for products with "Best When Used By" dates of Feb.
 20, 2015, and Feb.
 21, 2015.